Sigma Gamma Rho: History

-Affiliates
+Symbols

+The organization’s official slogan, “Greater Service, Greater Progress,” reflects its commitment to leadership development, education, and public service.
+Its colors are royal blue and gold (mustard yellow).
+Its flower is the yellow tea rose.
+Its mascot is the poodle.
+Its publication is The Aurora.
+Its nicknames are SGRhos, Lady Sigmas, Sigma Women, and Pretty Poodles.

+Membership

+Sigma Gamma Rho Sorority, Incorporated is a sisterhood of over 100,000 members across more than 500 undergraduate and graduate chapters.

+The sorority also includes three national affiliate groups that support its mission across different life stages.
+The Rhoer Club mentors girls ages 12 to 18, offering guidance in academics, leadership, and community service.
+The Philo Affiliate includes professional women who are not college-initiated members but who actively support the sorority’s mission and programs.
+The Rhosebud Club engages young girls ages 8 to 11, introducing them to the values of service, sisterhood, and personal development at an early age.

 Philos

 Since its inception, Sigma Gamma Rho has promoted unity among women and for years many alumnae chapters worked with individuals who were not members of Greek-lettered organizations.
 These women were organized into auxiliaries that had various names until 1954 when the sorority officially approved the organized affiliate group and accepted the name of "Philo" (meaning, "friend") as their official name.

 In 1980, the Philos were organized on a national level and have grown to represent hundreds of women organized on a regional level as well.
 The Philos have contributed countless hours of community service and thousands of dollars to aid Sigma Gamma Rho's aim to enhance the quality of life within every community.

 Rhoers

-The Rhoer Club is an affiliate of Sigma Gamma Rho Sorority, Inc. The Rhoer Club consists of a diverse group of young ladies between the ages of twelve and eighteen who demonstrate high scholastic standards.
-Rhoer Clubs are organized, maintained, and sponsored by local graduate chapters within each of the geographical regions of the Sorority.
+The Rhoer Club is a youth affiliate of Sigma Gamma Rho Sorority, Incorporated, designed for girls ages 12 to 18 who demonstrate high scholastic achievement and strong moral character.
+Sponsored and supported by local graduate chapters, Rhoer Clubs operate within each of the sorority’s five geographic regions.

-The program consists of training and guidance in education, community service, vocation, fine arts, and social affairs.
-The program also provides the young women with the energy, support, commitment, and encouragement of the Sorors of Sigma Gamma Rho Sorority, Inc. to help them develop and succeed in their life’s endeavors.
+The program provides structured training and mentorship in areas such as education, community service, leadership, cultural enrichment, and social development.
+Through workshops, service projects, and exposure to the sorority’s values, Rhoers receive the guidance and encouragement of Sigma Gamma Rho members to support their academic, personal, and professional growth.